 Thunderstorms pose a variety of hazards to aviation and marine interests, including high winds, wind shear, microbursts, turbulence, icing, heavy precipitation, and lightning strikes.
 In remote regions where conventional weather data are sparse and satellite data are either infrequent or unrevealing, tracking of thunderstorms, squall lines, and developing cyclones are important challenges in weather prediction for civilian and military purposes.
-Long-range lightning data from PacNet/LLDN are not only useful in the planning of transoceanic flight routes and in the development of optimum ship tracks for ocean voyages but also for assessing the potential for intensification in tropical and extratropical cyclones (e.g., Price et al. 2007).
+Long-range lightning data from PacNet/LLDN are useful not only in planning of trans-oceanic flight routes and in development of optimum ship tracks for ocean voyages, but also for assessing the potential for intensification in tropical and extratropical cyclones (e.g., Price et al. 2007).

-The results of a detailed analysis effort suggest that the lightning-rainfall relationship is relatively robust over the central-north Pacific Ocean (e.g., Pessi and Businger 2009).
-These results hold promise for use of the PacNet/LLDN datastream as a proxy for latent heat release in deep convective clouds.
-Studies have shown that the assimilation of lightning data into numerical weather prediction models leads to improved initialization and better forecasts, particularly in the short term (Alexander et al. 1999; Chang et al. 2001; Papadopoulos et al. 2005; Pessi et al. 2006).
+The results of a detailed analysis effort suggest that the lightning-rainfall relationship is relatively robust over the central-north Pacific Ocean (e.g., Pessi and Businger 2008).
+These results hold promise for use of the PacNet/LLDN data stream as a proxy for latent heat release in deep convective clouds.
+Studies have shown that assimilation of lightning data into numerical weather prediction models leads to improved initialization and better forecasts, particularly in the short term (Alexander et al. 1999; Chang et al. 2001; Papadopoulos et al. 2005; and Pessi et al. 2006).